 So, can I fix these issues and make Windows 8/8.1 ready for the Windows 11 upgrade?
 Sure.
-Follow the next part, you'll learn how to get rid of these 4 major issues that block your computer from Windows 11.
+In the next part, you'll learn how to get rid of these 4 major issues that block your computer from Windows 11.

-This part contains 3 fixes for you to follow and respectively get rid of the above issues and make Windows 8 computer support Windows 11.
+This part contains 3 fixes for you to follow and respectively get rid of the above issues and make Windows 8 computers support Windows 11.
 Let's see the details.

 #1.
 Convert OS Disk from MBR to GPT

 Windows 11 requests the OS drive to be GPT for UEFI and Secure Boot Modes.
 So you can open Disk Management and right-click OS disk to check its disk type now.
-If it's MBR, you'll need to convert it into GPT for Windows 11 upgrade.
+If it's MBR, you'll need to convert it into GPT for a Windows 11 upgrade.

 Here, you can turn to reliable partition manager software - EaseUS Partition Master for help.
 It converts your disk to MBR or GPT type without losing any data.

 Here is how to do so:

 Note that to make your computer boot up from GPT and get ready for Windows 11, you'll need to fix the Boot Method and Secure Boot Issues next.
 And don't hesitate to share this article to let more users know about them.

 #2.
 Enable UEFI Boot Mode and Secure Boot

-Note that if your computer doesn't support UEFI mode, your computer won't support secure boot nor can update to Windows 11.
+Note that if your computer doesn't support UEFI mode, your computer won't support secure boot, nor can it update to Windows 11.

 So, how do you check if the computer supports UEFI mode?
 Here are the steps:

 Step 1.
 Restart the PC and press F2/F10/F12/Del to enter BIOS.

 Step 2.
-Go to the Boot Menu, click the Boot Mode section, see if your computer supports UEFI mode.
+Go to the Boot Menu, click the Boot Mode section, and see if your computer supports UEFI mode.

 - If you see a UEFI mode, it means your computer supports this boot mode.